radiantearth/stac-spec/best-practices.md

 without knowing the final location that it will live at online, so it isn't possible to set absolute 'self' URL's.
 These use cases should utilize a catalog that follows the listed principles:

-* **Only relative href's in structural `links`**: The full catalog structure of links down to sub-catalogs and items, and their links back to their parents and roots, should be done with relative URL's.
+* **Only relative href's in structural `links`**: The full catalog structure of links down to sub-catalogs and Items, and their links back to their parents and roots, should be done with relative URL's.
 The structural rel types include `root`, `parent`, `child`, `item`, and `collection`.
 Other links can be absolute, especially if they describe a resource that makes less sense in the catalog, like [sci:doi](extensions/scientific/README.md#item-and-collection-fields),